obonaventure/cnp3/book/application/socket.rst

 .. [#fnumrecv] Experiments with the client indicate that the number of `socket.recv` calls can vary at each run.
 There are various factors that influence the number of such calls that are required to retrieve some information from a server.
 We'll discuss some of them after having explained the operation of the underlying transport protocol.

-.. [#apache] There are many `production quality web servers software <http://en.wikipedia.org/wiki/Comparison_of_web_server_software>` available. apache_ is a very complex but widely used one. `thttpd <http://www.acme.com/software/thttpd/>` and `lighttpd <http://www.lighttpd.net/>` are less complex and their source code is probably easier to understand.
+.. [#fapache] There are many `production quality web servers software <http://en.wikipedia.org/wiki/Comparison_of_web_server_software>` available. apache_ is a very complex but widely used one. `thttpd <http://www.acme.com/software/thttpd/>` and `lighttpd <http://www.lighttpd.net/>` are less complex and their source code is probably easier to understand.